katmore/webhook/docs/phpdoc.md

-    $updated_at : string
+    $updated_at :

 __

 #### Type

-string -- ISO 8601 timestamp when this webhook was updated.
+-- ISO 8601 timestamp when this webhook was updated.

 # __